 - 19) India's evolving energy storage policy framework underscores its commitment to enhancing grid flexibility and supporting renewable energy integration.
 Since 2019, a robust regulatory ecosystem has been crafted to support energy storage deployment through national initiatives around technical standards, legal frameworks, transmission charges, RA planning, market mechanisms, and financial incentives, as well as state-level initiatives. - 20) In a significant regulatory development, the MoP clarified Legal Status to ESS on January 29, 2022.
 The order identifies Energy Storage Systems (ESS) as an essential component of the power system under the Electricity Act of 2003, permitting ESS to function as a standalone or integrated element within generation, transmission, or distribution networks.
-The ESS can be operated by various entities, and standalone ESS projects can be licensed independently and granted connectivity under specific rules, encouraging broader ESS applications and ownership models.
+The ESS can be operated by various entities, and standalone

+ESS projects can be licensed independently and granted connectivity under specific rules, encouraging broader ESS applications and ownership models.

 - 21) The Waiver of Inter-State Transmission System (ISTS) Charges for solar, wind (onshore and offshore), and green hydrogen projects was mandated by the Ministry of Power (MoP) on November 23, 2021, with subsequent amendments in November 2021, December 2022, and May and June 2023.
-This waiver also applies to Hydro Pumped Storage Projects (PSP) and Battery Energy Storage Systems (BESS) commissioned up to June 30, 2025. - 22) The Central Electricity Authority (CEA) on 28/06/2023, has established RA planning guidelines at both national and state levels, an important step forward, and has recently come up with state-wise RA reports with up to 5-year or 10-year RA projections.
-The CEA Resource Adequacy guidelines also outline a framework for incorporating ESS in RA planning. - 23) Recent national and state government policies have begun to lay a foundation that will support ESS deployment and its integration into RA planning and procurement, electricity markets, and system operations. - 24) The CEA in its Report for Resource Adequacy Plan5 for the State of Uttar Pradesh for the period from FY 2024-25 to FY 2031-32 has identified that: - Uttar Pradesh is likely to witness an energy deficit ranging from 1409 MU to 89113 MU in different years from 2023-24 to 2031-32 with the existing and planned capacity addition. - Uttar Pradesh is likely to have unserved energy in coming years and needs to contract storage-based capacities for meeting energy requirements other than the
+This waiver also applies to Hydro Pumped Storage Projects (PSP) and Battery Energy Storage Systems (BESS) commissioned up to June 30, 2025. - 22) Central Electricity Authority (CEA) on 28/06/2023, has established RA planning guidelines at both national and state levels, an important step forward, and has recently come up with state-wise RA reports with up to 5-year or 10-year RA projections.
+The CEA Resource Adequacy guidelines also outline a framework for incorporating ESS in RA planning. - 23) Recent national and state government policies have begun to lay a foundation that will support ESS deployment and its integration into RA planning and procurement, electricity markets, and system operations. - 24) CEA in its Report for Resource Adequacy Plan1 for the State of Uttar Pradesh for the period from FY 2024-25 to FY 2031-32 has identified that: - Uttar Pradesh is likely to witness an energy deficit ranging from 1409 MU to 89113 MU in different years from 2023-24 to 2031-32 with the existing and planned capacity addition. - Uttar Pradesh is likely to have unserved energy in coming years and needs to contract storage-based capacities for meeting energy requirements other than the planned capacities, owing to the high quantum of renewable based capacity i.e., solar and wind that is planned by Uttar Pradesh. - The quantum of storage-based capacities is about 25437 MW/ 101748 MWh likely to be required to complement the solar generation.

-5 https://cea.nic.in/wpcontent/uploads/resource_adequacy_st/2024/08/Resource_Adequacy_Report_Uttar_Pradesh_UPPCL.pdf
+content/uploads/resource_adequacy_st/2024/08/Resource_Adequacy_Report_Uttar_Pradesh_UPPCL.pdf